jakobes/cbcpost-fork/docs/rst_functionality/index.rst

 For saving purposes the PostProcessor also creates a :class:`Saver`-instance.
 This will save Fields as specified by the Field-parameters and computed fields.
 It saves in a structured manner within a specified case directory.

 In addition, there is support for plotting in the :class:`.Plotter`-class, also created within the PostProcessor.
-It uses either dolfin.plot or pyplot.plot to plot data, based on data format.
+It uses either dolfin.plot or pyplot.plot to plot data, based on the data format.

 .. toctree::
    :maxdepth: 2